 Maryland CDL Requirements

-Home to the capital Washington DC, the state of Maryland is one of the original 13 states born out of the European colonies.
-It's named after Henriette Maria of France, wife of Charles I whose execution marked the end of the English Civil War.
-Today, it's known not only as the home of our capital city, but the birthplace of American democracy and religious freedom when founded by George Calvert.
+Home to the capital, Washington DC, Maryland is one of the original 13 states born out of the European colonies.
+It's named after Henriette Maria of France, wife of Charles I, whose execution marked the end of the English Civil War.
+Today, it's known as the home of our capital city and the birthplace of American democracy and religious freedom when founded by George Calvert.
 It's the 9th smallest state, roughly covering the same surface area as Hawaii.
-In terms of topography, it's considered a microcosm of the US mainland with sandy dunes along the coast, wetlands around Chesapeake Bay, oak and pine hills and forests and mountains to the west of the state.
+In terms of topography, it's considered a microcosm of the US mainland with sandy dunes along the coast, wetlands around Chesapeake Bay, oak and pine hills, and forests and mountains to the west of the state.
 In this small area, it contains most of the typical topographies of the country.

 Which CDL Licenses are Available in Maryland?

-Maryland subscribes to Federal regulation on licensing.
-That means the following criteria apply to your CDL licenses.
-For each of the below listed CDL classes, drivers must complete a series of medical and proficiency tests.
+Maryland subscribes to Federal licensing regulation.
+That means the following criteria apply to CDL licenses: Drivers must complete a series of medical and proficiency tests for each of the CDL classes listed below.

 Class A CDL

-This class is for the heaviest CMVs weighing at 26,001lbs and over, to pull the heaviest trailers - those at 10,000lbs and heavier
+This class is for the heaviest CMVs weighing 26,001 lbs and over to pull the heaviest trailers - those at 10,000 lbs and heavier.

 Class B CDL

-This class is for the heaviest CMVs weighing at 26,001lbs and over, to pull lighter trailers - those under 10,000lbs in weight
+This class is for the heaviest CMVs weighing 26,001 lbs and over to pull lighter trailers-those under 10,000 lbs.

 Class C CDL

-This class is for lighter CMVs weighing less than 26,001lbs, for hazmat transportation and passenger vehicles to carry 16 people or more
+This class is for lighter CMVs weighing less than 26,001 lbs, hazmat transportation, and passenger vehicles carrying 16 people or more.

 Class D

-All prospective CDL applicants must hold a standard driver's license (Class D) in good standing prior to application
+All prospective CDL applicants must hold a standard driver's license (Class D) in good standing before application.

-A-C class applications are required to fulfil all criteria for any and all medical tests, then a general knowledge exam and a practical driving test for granting of the CDL.
+A-C class applications are required to fulfill all criteria for any medical tests, followed by a general knowledge exam and a practical driving test for granting the CDL.
 Extra endorsements require further testing.

 CDL Eligibility in Maryland

-Maryland adheres to all Federal laws regarding the CDL process but all states are permitted some flexibility to set standards beyond regulation.
+Maryland adheres to all federal laws regarding the CDL process, but all states are permitted some flexibility in setting standards beyond regulation.
 The state subjects these criteria to review in line with updated requirements.
-All applicants must submit to TSA screening to ensure good security standing, and to medical testing to ensure good health eligible for driving a CMV.
+All applicants must submit to TSA screening to ensure good security standing and to medical testing to ensure good health eligibility for driving a CMV.

 License and Permits